- Schistosomiasis is an acute and chronic disease caused by parasitic worms.

 The control of schistosomiasis is based on large-scale treatment of at-risk population groups, access to safe water, improved sanitation, hygiene education and snail control.

 The WHO strategy for schistosomiasis control focuses on reducing disease through periodic, targeted treatment with praziquantel.
-This involves regular treatment of all people in at-risk groups
+This involves regular treatment of all people of at-risk groups.
+In a few countries, where there is low transmission, the elimination of the disease should be aimed for.

 Groups targeted for treatment are: